comsysto/jenkins2-pipeline-lab/blogpost/Blogpost-draft.md

 ![](images/artifactory.png)

 #### Deploying Docker containers
-In the now let's take a look at our second deployment pipeline.
+Now let's take a look at our second deployment pipeline.
 This one deploys our application as a Docker container.
 (Admittedly just because we can.)
-The more interesting part of this second pipeline is that we now show of some of the things we get by our pipeline definition beeing Groovy code.
+The more interesting part of this second pipeline is that we now show of some of the things we get by our pipeline definition being Groovy code.

 ```groovy
 def switchContainer = { String serverName, List<String> credentials, String containerName, String dockerImageToUse, String appPort, String serverPort ->